 This section details changes incorporated into each version of the Build Surface Flux Tool.

 1.0 – Tool was developed.

-1.1 – Adding to the Tool Runner Approved Tool list and removed comments from output that were no longer needed.
+Adding to the Tool Runner Approved Tool list and removed comments from output that were no longer needed.

+1.1 – Corrected issue where could not read northing and easting values.
+Used to only allow whole numbers for easting/northing, now can be floats.

 Appendix A